ScazLab/human_robot_collaboration/README.md

 To enable this mode, run this in two separate terminals:

  1. `roslaunch baxter_collaboration baxter_marker_publisher.launch`
  2. `roslaunch baxter_collaboration flatpack_furniture.launch` or `roslaunch baxter_collaboration tower_building.launch`.
 These are two predefined launch files that we use for two different experiments we ran in the lab.
-If you would like to create and use your own high-level actions, we suggest you to specialize the [ArmCtrl class](https://github.com/ScazLab/baxter_collaboration/blob/master/lib/include/robot_interface/arm_ctrl.h).
+If you would like to create and use your own high-level actions, we suggest you to specialize the [`ArmCtrl` class](https://github.com/ScazLab/baxter_collaboration/blob/master/lib/include/robot_interface/arm_ctrl.h).
 See the [`flatpack_furniture`](https://github.com/ScazLab/baxter_collaboration/tree/master/lib/include/flatpack_furniture) or the [`tower_building`](https://github.com/ScazLab/baxter_collaboration/tree/master/lib/include/tower_building) library for inspiration on how to do it.

 Now, the user should be able to request actions to either one of the two arms by using the proper service (`/action_provider/service_left` for left arm, `/action_provider/service_right` for right arm).
 Here are some examples to make the demo work from terminal:
   * `rosservice call /action_provider/service_right "{action: 'hold'}"`
   * `rosservice call /action_provider/service_left "{action: 'get', object: 17}"`

 Similarly to Mode A, these same services can be requested directly _within_ your code.
-Please take a look at the [DoAction.srv file](https://github.com/ScazLab/baxter_collaboration/blob/master/srv/DoAction.srv) for further info.
+Please take a look at the [`DoAction.srv` file](https://github.com/ScazLab/baxter_collaboration/blob/master/srv/DoAction.srv) for further info.

 #### Non-exhaustive list of supported actions

- * `list_actions`: it returns a list of the available actions for the specific arm.
+ * `list_actions` (both arms): it returns a list of the available actions for the specific arm.
  * `home` (both arms): moves the arm to a specific joint configuration (i.e. it does not use IK).
  * `release` (both arms): opens the gripper (or releases the vacuum gripper).
  * `hand_over` (both arms): performs an handover from the left to the right hand.
 The left arm picks an object up at a specific orientation (for now it works only with the central frame, ID number `24`), and passes it to the right arm, which then holds it until further notice.